tetris245/tetris245/README.md

 Quick-AccessMenu2.1 by Nemesea - Add-on for Ben987's BondageClub game

-Most recent release is version 1.11.3 - Visit also our wiki: https://github.com/tetris245/tetris245/wiki
+Most recent release is version 1.12.0- Visit also our wiki: https://github.com/tetris245/tetris245/wiki

-## Important notice - Updated on 12/02/23
+## Important notice - Updated on 07/03/23

-**After more than one year of QAM development, I've decided to make a long pause.
-Only some maintenance will be done in 2023.**
+**After more than one year of intense QAM development, there will be only some maintenance for QAM in 2023.
+Version 1.12.00 is one of these maintenance versions.**

-**It was for me a nice experience and many users have appreciated all the changes, improvements and additions made during this year.
-The next step would be to get full compatibility with other add-ons by using a ModSDK, created by the main BCX coder.
-However, I'm not an advanced coder, and it will take some time.**
+**It was for me a nice experience and many users have appreciated all the changes, improvements and additions made during the year 2022.**

-**I hope that someone with better skills will create another mod with improved features.
-There will be a future for QAM, more info in Spring.**
+**This month, I will release ULTRAbc 1.0.0, the modSDK version of QAM, for a better compatibiity with other add-ons, especially BCX and FBC.
+However, QAM will continue to exist, as I want to give full freedom of choice to the end-users**

 ## Installation